whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/Cheatsheets/python-cheat-sheet.md

-# Python Cheat Sheet by DaveChild - Download free from Cheatography - Cheatography.com: Cheat Sheets For Every Occasion
+# Python Cheat Sheet by DaveChild - Download Free From Cheatography - Cheatography.com: Cheat Sheets For Every Occasion

 > ## Excerpt
 > The Python cheat sheet is a one-page reference sheet for the Python programming language.

 ---

 # Python Cheat Sheet by [DaveChild](http://www.cheatography.com/davechild/)

 The Python cheat sheet is a one-page reference sheet for the Python programming language.

-### Python sys Variables
+## Python Sys Variables

 argv